webjsx/webjsx.org/src/pages/README.md

 ### Creating Elements with JSX

-webjsx fully supports JSX syntax, allowing you to create virtual DOM elements using `createElement` and update the real DOM with `applyDiff`.
+WebJSX fully supports JSX syntax, allowing you to create virtual DOM elements using `createElement` and update the real DOM with `applyDiff`.

 ```jsx
 import * as webjsx from "webjsx";